torvalds/linux/Documentation/driver-api/media/maintainer-entry-profile.rst

 ..
 [3] The ``v4l2-compliance`` also covers the media controller usage inside
        V4L2 drivers.

-Other compilance tools are under development to check other parts of the subsystem.
+Other compliance tools are under development to check other parts of the subsystem.

 Those tests need to pass before the patches go upstream.